 Running without music can be quite boring for some; a good beat can help you to push yourself.
-Bulky headphones like over-ears and on-ears can be cumbersome and they might make you sweat more with heat being trapped under the headphones.
-This is why Bluetooth earbuds and in-ears can be quite convenient for runners.
-Sports earbuds should be comfortable, portable enough to carry on you, and have a good sound.
-Some runners will also like more open design to stay aware of their surroundings.
+Over-ear headphones are comfortable but can be quite bulky and tend to trap a lot of heat under the ear cups, which can make you sweat more than usual.
+Earbuds and in-ear headphones are generally more convenient for running and working out, especially if they connect wirelessly to your mobile devices via Bluetooth.
+Good sports earbuds should be comfortable, portable enough to carry on you, and sound good.
+Those who run outdoors may also want to consider more open designs to help stay aware of their surroundings.

-We’ve tested 286 headphones and below are our recommendations for the best earbuds for running and working out to buy in 2019.
-See our recommendations for the best headphones for working out, the best wireless earbuds under $100, and the best true wireless earbuds.
+We’ve tested 365 headphones, and below are our recommendations for the best earbuds for running and working out to buy in 2019.
+See our recommendations for the best headphones for working out, the best wireless earbuds under $100, the best neckband headphones, and the best true wireless earbuds.

-The best Bluetooth earbuds for running we’ve tested so far are the Jaybird Tarah Pro.
-They’re comfortable, well-built in-ear headphones that are great for running.
-They have a very stable fit that will stay put during your most vigorous runs and they are rated IPX7 for advanced sweat and water resistance.
+The best earbuds for running we’ve tested so far are the Jaybird Tarah Pro.
+They’re comfortable, well-built in-ear headphones that are great for running and working out.
+They have a very stable fit that will stay put during your most vigorous runs and are rated IPX7 for waterproofing.

-The Jaybird Tarah Pro have a versatile, well-balanced sound that lends itself well not only to a wide variety of music genres, but also audiobooks and podcasts.
-They isolate fairly well, blocking out a decent amount of noise without hardly leaking any sound at all.
+These headphones have a versatile, well-balanced sound that lends itself well not only to a wide variety of music genres, but also audiobooks and podcasts.
+They isolate fairly well, blocking out a decent amount of noise without hardly leaking any sound.
 They also have a very good battery that lasts for over 13 hours on a charge.
-It charges pretty quickly too, under 2 hours, and when you snap the magnetic earbuds together, it triggers the auto-off timer to preserve battery life.
+They charge in under 2 hours, and when you snap the magnetic earbuds together, it triggers the auto-off timer to preserve battery life.

-If you don’t want any wires in your way at all and prefer to be able to charge your earbuds with a micro-USB cable, get the Jabra Elite Active 65t.
+If you don’t want any wires in your way at all, get the Jabra Elite Active 65t.
 They’re durable, well-built earbuds that have a premium matte finish and are rated IP56 for dust and water resistance.
-They come with a good charging case and last for over 5 hours of continuous playback, which is pretty decent for truly wireless in-ears.
-They have good audio reproduction and have great isolation, which is perfect for blocking out disruptive gym chatter.
+They come with a good charging case and provide over 5 hours of continuous playback, which is pretty decent for truly wireless in-ears.
+They have good audio reproduction and are great at blocking out disruptive gym chatter.

 They have a comfortable design and they don’t sit inside, on, or over your ears, so you barely feel them.
 Their around-the-head design with over-ear hooks makes them quite stable for sports, however, you might have to re-position them a bit from time to time.

 Unfortunately, their bone-conduction and open design means they don't sound as good as typical in-ear or over-ear headphones.
-They are also sensitive to positioning, so different head shapes might get different listening experiences.
+They’re also sensitive to positioning, so they might sound different depending on how they’re fitted on your head.
 That said, if you’re concerned about traffic when running outside, the AfterShokz Trekz Air are one of the best ways to enjoy music while remaining aware of your surroundings.

-Our recommendations above are what we think are currently the best Bluetooth earbuds for running and working out to buy for most people in each price range.
-We factor in the price (a cheaper headphone wins over a pricier one if the difference isn't worth it), feedback from our visitors, and availability (no headphones that are difficult to find or almost out of stock everywhere).
+Our recommendations above are what we think are currently the best Bluetooth earbuds for running and working out for most people to buy in each price range.
+We factor in the price (cheaper headphones win over pricier ones if the difference isn't worth it), feedback from our visitors, and availability (no headphones that are difficult to find or almost out of stock everywhere).

 If you would like to choose for yourself, here is the list of all our reviews for sports/fitness earbuds and in-ears.
 Be careful not to get caught up in the details.
 There are no perfect headphones.
 Personal taste, preference, and where you use the headphones will matter more in your selection.